Raphael-Boichot/Minimal-neural-network-for-exploring-multi-principal-element-alloys/README.md

 ## Predicted hardness data in 7D plot (Delaunay triangulation)
 ![](/Predicted_animated.gif)

 The advantage of Delaunay triangulation is that n dimensions mixtures are as easy to plot as 3D ones.
+Hypertetraedrons are just a bit trickier to grasp than tetraedrons for human brain.

 ## Warning
-This codes were made for fun.
+These codes were made for fun and for training myself to study ANOVA resulting from NN fitting compared to DOE for example (NN _per se_ are not interesting me that much due to their primitive aspect).
 I decline any responsibility in the event of a nuclear power plant melt-down following the misuse of these codes.

 ## Aknowledgements
 - Elise GAREL, Constellium, France, for showing that the coktail effect in HEA is probably bullshit, which is once again confirmed here.